nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 # Project Background
 This project focuses on customer segmentation using big data from Amazon electronics product reviews.
-It integrates product metadata with customer review data using Spark SQL joins and applies feature engineering and unsupervised learning to identify behavioral customer segments.
+It integrates product metadata with customer review data using PySpark and Spark SQL joins, applying feature engineering and unsupervised learning to identify behavioral customer segments.

 ## Approach
 The project includes an end-to-end workflow: